Debt Collection Agencies and Your Rights

 After hearing both sides, the arbitrator will decide on a course of action.
 If he or she deems that you owe the debt, the debt collector or creditor will bring the decision to a court for confirmation.
-The court could order you to pay the debt and may issue a garnishment order against you.
+The court could order you to pay the collections and may issue a garnishment order against you.

 If your account is severely past due, your creditor or debt collector may request that a judge issue a garnishment order against you.
 With this, the company can garnish, or collect, owed money directly from any income such as wages, bonuses or pensions.
 This means a share of your earnings will go toward repaying your debt until the full amount is satisfied.

 Creditors can only garnish a certain amount of your earned income, ensuring that you are left with enough of your paycheck to cover basic living expenses.
 There are also certain types of income, such as child support, that are immune to garnishment.